Honeycombs derived from the octahedral/tetrahedral honeycomb, Page 2

 The above image shows one half of such a vertex.
 The view is directly down on the vertex and is colour coded as follows: the tetrahedral faces are blue.
 Pyramidical faces where a 4-3-3 vertex is submitted to the honeycomb vertex under consideration are coded red and orange.
 Pyramidical faces where a 34 apex is submitted to the honeycomb vertex under consideration are coded yellow.

 If the 10Y4-8T-n honeycomb is formed, with this colour coding in place (above), it can be seen that the yellow coloured triangular faces are opposite each other at the central vertex.
 If one layer is now rotated with regard to the one below the yellow faces can be moved to be 2pi/3 radians apart, pi/3 radians apart or adjacent.
-In sequence I term these ortho, meta and para modes.
+The naming convention is based on the IUPAC convention for cyclic organic compounds (rather than the usual polyhedral notation as used by Norman Johnson for the Johnson solids).
+With the 10Y4-8T-n honeycomb being termed 'n' one rotation by pi/3 from this being termed 'ortho', two rotations 'meta' and three rotations 'para'.
 These are shown on the diagram below.

 The table below shows all four modes.